Polyline Path Masked Attention for Vision Transformer: Related Work

 \section{Related Work}

-\textbf{Vision Transformers.} ViTs have become foundational in large-scale vision models such as SAM~\cite{SAM} and Sora~\cite{brooks2024video}, primarily due to their self-attention mechanism that captures long-range dependencies.
+\textbf{Vision Transformers.} ViTs have become foundational in large-scale vision models such as SAM~\cite{SAM} and Sora~\cite{brooks2024video}, primarily due to their self-attention mechanism that effectively captures the long-range dependency.
 Moreover, the spatial structural information provided by positional encodings (e.g., APE~\cite{vaswani2017attention}, RPE~\cite{SwinTransformer}, and RoPE~\cite{RoPE}) is also crucial to ViTs.
 However, traditional positional encodings fail to explicitly encode spatial adjacency.
-Recent work, such as RMT~\cite{RMT}, incorporates RetNet’s temporal decay mask~\cite{retnet} into ViTs for more explicit spatial modeling.
-In comparison, Mamba2's selective structured mask not only explicitly encodes the relative positional information in the spatial space but also captures the semantic continuity in the feature space.
+Recent works, such as RMT~\cite{RMT} and VVT~\cite{sun2023vicinity}, porpose to incorporate RetNet’s input-independent temporal decay mask~\cite{retnet} into ViTs for more explicit spatial modeling based on the Manhattan distance.
+In comparison, Mamba2's input-dependent selective structured mask not only explicitly encodes the relative positional information in the spatial space but also captures the semantic continuity in the feature space.

 \textbf{Mamba.} As a state space model, Mamba introduces an input-dependent selection mechanism into the state transition matrix $\textbf{A}$, achieving Transformer-level performance with linear complexity on NLP tasks.
 Building on this foundation, Mamba2~\cite{mamba2} further simplifies the matrix $\textbf{A}$ to a scalar $a$, enabling more hardware-efficient parallelizable training without sacrificing performance.
 Moreover, Mamba2~\cite{mamba2} demonstrates that its formulation is mathematically equivalent to a 1-semiseparable structured masked attention, and develops the State Space Duality (SSD) framework to connect structured SSMs and attention variants.
 Furthermore, Mamba2 points out that other potential structured masked attentions can also be integrated into the SSD framework.